 Hillary was 17 years old when she made a single poor choice: sleeping with her then-boyfriend without using protection.
 She had an abortion three months later, with her mother’s written permission per state law.
 That was that for six years until the height of the 2012 election cycle, when her medical records were leaked to the public in a staggering breach of privacy.
 Word that her mother had signed off on the abortion tanked her numbers only days before the election.
 As hard as Noelle took the defeat, Hillary, then a senior in college, took it harder.
 The political scandal combined with the harassment she received led to a nervous breakdown when she attempted suicide by slashing her wrists.
 She was placed in a recovery program and eventually rejoined society, but she has avoided her mother ever since.
 That was several years ago.
 She now works as a waitress in the French Quarter and Commander’s Palace, hoping to fade into obscurity.
 Her parents frequently attempt to reach out to her, but she believes she’s been nothing but a burden on them.
 She’s still damaged and has slipped into a pattern of destructive and abusive relationships, often with her coworkers.
 Her two dogs and four cats lend what emotional support they can’t.

 Identical twin to Hayley, and career waitress/bartender.
 Holly is as as blonde as they come, with none of the stereotypes.
-Sharp as knives and wielding a wit to make even the most pointed comedian stammer, she came to be known as ‘the fun one’ at McLaren’s pub.
+Sharp as a knife and wielding a wit to make even the most pointed comedian stammer, she came to be known as “the fun one” at McLaren’s pub.
 She started her career in the restaurant business at the tail end of high school, working part time both for fun and for some spare spending money.
-Much to her parents’ disappointment, she decided to stay in New Orleans, shirking a bright career in college and beyond for her dead-end-to-all-but-her job, her friends, and ‘the night life’.
-She was soon evicted from home, only 18 years old.
+Much to her parents’ disappointment, she decided to stay in New Orleans, shirking college and a bright career for her dead-end-to-all-but-her job, her friends, and “the nightlife.”
+She was soon kicked out of the house, only 18 years old.
 “You can do better than this,” said her father.

-Holly survived only by the good grace and kindness of her friends, and managed to stay off the less-than-savory streets of New Orleans.
-Jimmy McLaren took a chance on her, promoting her to waitress only on a few months experience, strong work ethic, and ‘the right personality’.
-She swore not to let him down—lest she find herself on those streets, as she signed a lease for an apartment the next day—and became his most loyal server.
+Holly signed a lease for a crappy apartment the next day and became McLaren’s most loyal server.
 No matter how many double shifts, no matter how late the finish and how early the start, no matter how many ripped bags of child vomit and spilled milkshakes, Holly never uttered a complaint.
 Jimmy—who had no taste for silly rules—managed to sweet talk an opening into bartending classes despite her age, opening up yet new doors.